Agony (TV series)

 Agony is a British sitcom that aired on ITV from 11 March 1979 to 1 March 1981.
 Made by London Weekend Television, it stars Maureen Lipman as Jane Lucas who has a successful career as an agony aunt but whose own personal life is a shambles.
 It was created by Len Richmond and real-life agony aunt Anna Raeburn, both of whom wrote all of the first series.
 The second and third series were written by Stan Hey and Andrew Nickolds.

-Agony was the first British sitcom to portray a gay couple as non-camp, witty, intelligent and happy people.
+Agony was the first British sitcom to portray a gay couple as non-camp, witty, and intelligent people.